CallumBeaney/blogge/content/blog/gawain.md

 Are heard in woods so noble.*

 The simplified version is easier to grasp for a _modern_ reader, but the economy of language, rhythm, and feeling of these words in the mouth & ears is absent.
-The Pearl Poet was attentive to these qualities to such a degree that a synonym of a given word will regularly appear in the selfsame line, and the result is a maturity of composition that makes other great poems of the era such as *The Castle of Perseverance* sound almost amateur by comparison.
+The Pearl Poet was attentive to these qualities to such a degree that a synonym of a given word will regularly appear in the selfsame line.
+The result is a maturity of composition making other great poems of the era such as *The Castle of Perseverance* sound almost amateur by comparison.

 <br>